Great care for little kidneys. Everywhere.

 IPNA facilitates the exchange of knowledge and expertise without barriers, does not discriminate and is committed to international understanding.
 Through our programs, IPNA works to disseminate knowledge about kidney disease in children in the areas where care is needed most, and IPNA is the ONLY organization in the world today providing these services for children with kidney disease.

-At IPNA, we teach and train through fellowships, teaching courses, junior classe and more.
+We teach and train through fellowships, teaching courses, junior classes and more.
 When one IPNA doctor trains 100 doctors in a developing country, thousands of children receive care, and lives are saved.
 While the impact of our programs leads to positive outcomes, the value of having access to just one IPNA- trained doctor is absolutely immeasurable to a family who is desperately trying to save their child’s life.

 You can make an impact on global kidney health in children by supporting IPNA’s programs.
 Your donation will further strengthen our community medical systems around diagnosis and treatment to address the disparity in healthcare in developing nations.
 Please join us in caring for Little Kidneys.